-Florida Shooter: What Laws Were Broken?
+Florida Shooting: What Laws Were Broken?

 what law did the florida shooter break